shirindehghani/pcgrl_d_m/README.md

-DDAVE and mdungeon in wide mode were added by Avengers team
+ddave and mdungeon in wide mode were added by Avengers team
 -------------------------------------------------------------------------------------------------------------------------------------------------
 <p align="center">
 	<img height="300px" src="logo.png"/>